aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 7. Choose **Create stack** in the next page.
 8. Refresh the stack creation page until you see your stack in the `CREATE_FAILED` status.

 The stack creation has failed, because of the error mentioned earlier.
 Choose the name of your stack from the list (for example, `troubleshoot-provisioning-errors-workshop`): in the **Resources** tab, note your `ExampleDeadLetterQueue` resource in the `CREATE_COMPLETE` status, and your `ExampleSourceQueue` resource in `CREATE_FAILED` status, along with a relevant error in the **Status reason** column.

 In the same stack view page, you will also see options from which you can choose next steps to take, as shown in the following picture:

 ![stack-rollback-paused.png](troubleshooting-provisioning-errors/stack-rollback-paused.png)

-Your goal is to troubleshoot and fix the error in the template, and to choose to resume provisioning so you can then create the `ExampleSourceQueue` resource.
+Your goal is to troubleshoot and fix the error in the template, and to choose to resume provisioning, so you can then create the `ExampleSourceQueue` resource.
 As part of this process, you preserve the state of your `ExampleDeadLetterQueue` that has been created successfully earlier.
 Next steps:

 1. with the `example_sqs_queues.yaml` template opened in your editor, change `FifoQueue: false` into `FifoQueue: true` for `ExampleSourceQueue`.
 When done, save your changes.
 2. In the **Stack rollback paused** view shown in the picture earlier, choose **Update**.